The Essential Guide to Borough Market, London

 Bread Ahead

-Sourdough loaves and baked goods that make excellent same-day purchases.
-If you’re travelling, pastries are better eaten immediately; loaves travel better if you’re careful.
+Sourdough loaves and baked goods that make excellent same‑day purchases.
+Pastries are best eaten immediately; loaves travel better if you’re careful.

 Fresh produce (when timing allows)